 2013-2014Honoree of the most inspirational faculty member recognition by two of the Daemen College Top Ten Freshman students.
 Each year the ten students with the highest GPA’s in their first year at Daemen are invited to a luncheon to celebrate their excellent academic records.
 Each student invites a faculty member who was inspirational for his or her success.
 The President and top Academic Affairs leadership congratulate the students and the faculty instrumental in their success.

 In my work with students I encourage them develop their strengths as researchers by mentoring them to develop their writing and even publish research papers.
-One of my current students, Elise Williams, wrote a paper entitled, “What is a Good Patient: Insights from Philosophy of Medicine” under my mentorship.
+One of my students, Elise Williams, wrote a paper entitled, “What is a Good Patient: Insights from Philosophy of Medicine” under my mentorship.
 Her paper received the best undergraduate research paper award at the UTSA College of Liberal and Fine Arts’ 19th Annual Spring Research Conference.
-She also presented the same paper at the National Consortium for Undergraduate Research (NCUR) Conference (2019), which is scheduled to be published in NCUR Proceedings.
+She also presented the same paper at the National Consortium for Undergraduate Research (NCUR) Conference (2019), which was published in NCUR Proceedings.
+She is currently pursuing a Masters degree in Genetic Counseling at the University of Pittsburgh while also working as a Genetic Counsellor assistant at the University of Pittsburgh Children's Hospital.

 I also co-author with my students.
 An example of this work is a co-authored review of the book, Afterwar: Healing the Moral Wounds of Our Soldiers, by philosopher Nancy Sherman, which is published in January 2016 in Metapsychology Online Reviews.